 This is the story of Todd Foor, the guy above in the pictures.
 Todd is a window cleaner in Arizona with the AZ Squeegee Squad.
-Todd is quite the high-rise (as well as traditional) window cleaner.
+Todd is a high-rise (as well as traditional) window cleaner.
 Todd is also a sport rock climber with more than ten years under his belt.
 So why did Todd, after many years of climbing for fun, decide to get trained in Rope Access to use in high-rise window cleaning?

 We went ahead and asked him.